Dingkx9/face-image-classfication/Decision Tree and Naive Bayes Implementation/README.md

-# Implementation of Decision Tree (DT) and Naive Bayes (NB) Algorithms to classify Multi-class Images
+# Multi-class Image Classification using Decision Tree (DT) and Naive Bayes (NB) Algorithms

 DataSet used: Yale B and MNIST dataset